 Applied Trumpet, Brass Techniques, Brass Ensemble, Faculty Brass Quintet

 Pi Kappa Lambda

-Consulting editor for David Hickman's 500-page text, Trumpet Pedagogy, published by Hickman Music Editions
+Consulting editor for David Hickman's 500-page text, Trumpet Pedagogy, published by HME

 Other: Tim Wootton maintains an active schedule as an orchestral musician, chamber musician, soloist and educator.

-As an orchestral musician, Tim is a member of the Missouri Philharmonic, Springfield Symphony, Springfield Regional Opera and the Symphony of Northwest Arkansas.
-He has performed with the Kansas City Symphony, Tulsa Symphony, Wichita Symphony, Arkansas Philharmonic and others.
+As an orchestral musician, Tim is a member of the Springfield Symphony Orchestra, Ozarks Lyric Opera and the Symphony of Northwest Arkansas (SoNA).
+He has performed with the Kansas City Symphony, Tulsa Symphony, Wichita Symphony, Arkansas Philharmonic, Missouri Philharmonic and others.

 As a chamber musician, he is a member of the Springfield Symphony Brass Quintet and the Evangel University Faculty Brass Quintet.
-He has performed with the Missouri State University Faculty Brass Quintet, Symphony of Northwest Arkansas Brass Quintet, Springfield Chamber Brass, Classic Brass, Mr. Jack Daniel's Silver Cornet Band, Salt River Brass Band, Phoenix Chamber Brass and the Phoenician Brass Quintet, among others.
+He has performed with the Missouri State University Faculty Brass Quintet, Symphony of Northwest Arkansas Brass Quintet, Springfield Chamber Brass, Classic Brass, Phoenix Chamber Brass and the Phoenician Brass Quintet, among others.

 Tim is an Adjunct Professor of Music (Trumpet) at Evangel University and a Faculty Associate (Trumpet) at Southwest Baptist University.
-He was recently an Artist-in-Residence at Missouri State University.
-He also maintains a studio of middle and high school students.
+He was an Artist-in-Residence (Trumpet) at Missouri State University.
+He also maintains a private trumpet studio.

-Tim's teachers include David Hickman, Grant Peters, Ray Mase, Kevin Cobb and John Shows.
+Tim's teachers include David Hickman, Grant Peters, Charlie Geyer, Ray Mase, Kevin Cobb, and John Shows.